-The next step in the reopening of the courts in New York City is unclear, but we can look to upstate counties that are further along in the reopening process for guidance.
-There, certain essential matters are being conducted in-person, and other matters are being heard virtually.
-Chief Judge Janet DiFiore stated:
+The next step in the reopening of the courts in New York City is unclear, but we can look to the procedures of various counties that are further along in the reopening process for guidance.

 The volume of judges and staff in New York City courts presents a special challenge specifically with respect to virtual technology.
 The technological implementation and training is likely to take longer than in upstate regions.
 Therefore, we can expect delayed access to virtual appearances and consequently a delay in the ability to file non-essential court applications.

 We are keeping our clients updated as the courts progress.
-We receive updates from the local courts and from the State’s Chief Judge and Chief Administrative Judge, and we convey that information to our clients and potential clients in real-time via direct contact and through social media.
+We receive updates from the local courts, bar associations, and from the State’s Chief Judge and Chief Administrative Judge, and we convey that information to our clients and potential clients in real-time via direct contact and through social media.
 You can follow us on Facebook and on LinkedIn to stay up-to-date.